 This afternoon you will have time to settle in, be briefed on the planned activities for the next few days and even get a chance for a quick dip in the pool.
 The tropical climate of KwaZulu-Natal often means day time temperatures reach 18-23 *C in May – October.
 Gather late afternoon to enjoy the sunset around the campfire before dinner.

 Hluhluwe - Intro to Environmental Awareness Program

 In line with the FGASA (Field Guides Association of South Africa) Level 1 syllabus, a professional facilitator introduces you to basic conservation and ecology principles.
 This is a hands on experience with a 3-4 hour interpretive walk through the property and the neighbouring Khuleni Game Park.
 A guide will point out tracks and other signs of the wild, which will bring the marvelous delicate balance of eco-system to life.
 On the walk you are likely to encounter wildebeest, giraffe, zebra, nyala, red duiker, grey duiker and the rare, shy Suni.
-The afternoon is spent picking a good site to pitch a tent, how to avoid dangerous game, orientation and basic bush survival skills.
 An afternoon walk focus on noctural creatures such as bush-babies, chameleons, scorpions, owls or mongoose.

 St Lucia day trip - iSimangaliso Wetland Park

 The coastal town of St Lucia is a short drive away and the departure point for a 2 hour boat trip through the St Lucia Estuary, looking out for hippo and crocodile in the estuarine system.
 UNESCO world heritage site status was granted because of the unique interlinking lake systems and diverse ecology of the iSimangaliso.

 After the boat trip have lunch before continuing on a guided walk then returning to the lodge for dinner.